zarksoad/library-api/README.md

 ('To Kill a Mockingbird', 'Harper Lee', 'Fiction', '1960-07-11');
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-markdown
-Copy code

-### Instructions
-- Replace `yourusername` in the Git clone URL with your actual GitHub username.
-- Adjust database connection settings in the `.env` file as needed.
-- Customize the SQL commands for your specific database management system if you're not using PostgreSQL.